mapswipe/python-mapswipe-workers/setup.md

 }
 ```

+You can also already upload a sample import using this [json file](import_module/sample_import.json).
+Just upload the file to the import section of your firebase database using the web importer ("import from json").

 ## Compute Engine
 On the compute engine we use PM2 to monitor the python scripts, python3 in a virtual environment to run the scripts and we need GDAL for geometry processing.